-This project assumes that the 'telemetry'-scale data to be transmitted can be logically expressed as a small number of name/value pairs, with the name optionally carrying an explicit unit, and the value primarily numeric and usually integer.
+This project assumes that the 'telemetry'-scale data to be transmitted can be logically expressed as a small number of name/value pairs.
+In this case with the name optionally carrying an explicit unit.
+The values are primarily numeric and usually integer.
 For JSON encoding an 'object' is the natural representation.
-For an efficient hand-crafted binary representation (usually requiring some specialist effort, and after a project has stabilised) names and units are likely to be largely implicit (not explicitly transmitted) and more exotic value representations may be possible.
+For an efficient hand-crafted binary representation (usually requiring some specialist effort, and after a project has stabilised) names and units are likely to be largely implicit (not explicitly transmitted).
+More exotic value representations may be possible.

-Note that for bulky multi-sensor data sets with many components, and when encoded in JSON in particular, rotation of various name/value pairs into transmitted frames, given a typical size limit of ~60 bytes (or maybe ~30 with auth/enc), is probably essential.
-OpenTRV already has some relatively lightweight (Arduino) code that does this (the SimpleStatsRotation C++ class) though it could be improved, eg by moving the ID (@) and sequence number (+) out of the frame if provided out-of-band by the backhaul bearer.
+Note that for bulky multi-sensor data sets with many components, and when encoded in JSON in particular, given a typical size limit of ~60 bytes (or maybe ~30 with authentication/encryption), rotation of various name/value pairs into transmitted frames is probably essential.
+OpenTRV already has some relatively lightweight (Arduino) code that does this.
+(The SimpleStatsRotation C++ class.)
+It could be improved, eg by moving the ID (@) and sequence number (+) out of the frame when provided out-of-band by the backhaul bearer.